httpJunkie/react-from-scratch/readme.md

 ## Add Linting for ES6, JSX and React Hooks

-Create our ESLint configuration file in the root directory of our project:
+Create an ESLint configuration file named `.eslintrc` in the root directory of your project:

 ### `.eslintrc` (ESLint Config)